Every year, leading outdoor clothing brands compete to deliver to an increasingly educated and demanding customer base.

 It seems that Patagonia’s business strategy has inspired other outdoor clothing brands, particularly American brands.

 In comparison to 2019, the top outdoor clothing brands are now dominated by US and UK brands.

 The US leads with 7, and the UK follows in second place with 4.

 As a takeaway, we see a growing interest in small outdoor brands that create with sustainable materials.

 We also see the emergence of ‘techwear styles’ inspired by outdoor clothing brands.

-With hopes you have enjoyed my article covering the best outdoor clothing brands in 2020, it is your turn now to share your favorite brands with us.
+I hope you have enjoyed my article covering the best outdoor clothing brands in 2023.

 Now it’s your turn…

 Which one of these outdoor clothing brands do you own?

 Are there any other great outdoor clothing brands we’ve missed that you think I should add to this article?
 Let me know.